Migrant workers face joblessness, poverty on return to India, Bangladesh

 "I had hoped to return but now I will have to find some work here in my country," a dejected Mr Rahman said.
 "I even used up whatever I had saved."

-More than 95,000 Bangladeshi workers have returned home from different countries since April after losing their jobs.
+More than 95,000 Bangladeshi workers have returned home from different countries since April this year after losing their jobs.

 One of them is 42-year-old Iqbal Hossain, who worked as a tailor in Kuwait.